Rate (mathematics)

-In mathematics, a rate is the ratio between two related quantities in different units.
-If the denominator of the ratio is expressed as a single unit of one of these quantities, and if it is assumed that this quantity can be changed systematically (i.e., is an independent variable), then the numerator of the ratio expresses the corresponding rate of change in the other (dependent) variable.
+In mathematics, a rate is the quotient of two quantities, often represented as a fraction.
+If the divisor (or fraction denominator) in the rate is equal to one expressed as a single unit, and if it is assumed that this quantity can be changed systematically (i.e., is an independent variable), then the dividend (the fraction numerator) of the rate expresses the corresponding rate of change in the other (dependent) variable.
+In some cases, it may be regarded as a change to a value, which is caused by a change of a value in respect to another value.
+For example, acceleration is a change in velocity with respect to time.

+Temporal rate is a common type of rate, in which the denominator is a time duration ("per unit of time"), such as in speed, heart rate, and flux.

+In fact, often rate is a synonym of rhythm or frequency, a count per second (i.e., hertz); e.g., radio frequencies or sample rates.

+In describing the units of a rate, the word "per" is used to separate the units of the two measurements used to calculate the rate; for example, a heart rate is expressed as "beats per minute".

-One common type of rate is "per unit of time", such as speed, heart rate, and flux.
-Ratios that have a non-time denominator include exchange rates, literacy rates, and electric field (in volts per meter).
+Rates that have a non-time divisor or denominator include exchange rates, literacy rates, and electric field (in volts per meter).

-In describing the units of a rate, the word "per" is used to separate the units of the two measurements used to calculate the rate (for example a heart rate is expressed as "beats per minute").
-A rate defined using two numbers of the same units (such as tax rates) or counts (such as literacy rate) will result in a dimensionless quantity, which can be expressed as a percentage (for example, the global literacy rate in 1998 was 80%), fraction, or multiple.
+A rate defined using two numbers of the same units will result in a dimensionless quantity, also known as ratio or simply as a rate (such as tax rates) or counts (such as literacy rate).
+Dimensionless rates can be expressed as a percentage (for example, the global literacy rate in 1998 was 80%), fraction, or multiple.

-Often rate is a synonym of rhythm or frequency, a count per second (i.e., hertz); e.g., radio frequencies, heart rates, or sample rates.

-Introduction
+Properties and examples

 Rates and ratios often vary with time, location, particular element (or subset) of a set of objects, etc. Thus they are often mathematical functions.

 A rate (or ratio) may often be thought of as an output-input ratio, benefit-cost ratio, all considered in the broad sense.
 For example, miles per hour in transportation is the output (or benefit) in terms of miles of travel, which one gets from spending an hour (a cost in time) of traveling (at this velocity).